-Even if you are not yet 59 1/2 years old, if you get terminated you can cash out the money in your 401k plan.
+Even if you are not yet 59 1/2 years old, if you get terminated from your job, you can cash out the money in your 401k plan.
 However, unless an exception applies, you have to pay not only the income taxes on the distribution, but also a 10 percent early distribution penalty.

-If you do not face a severe financial hardship that necessitates a distribution, consider rolling over the money into a traditional IRA so that you continue to allow the money to grow in a tax-sheltered account and avoid the income taxes and early withdrawal penalty.
-If you do cash out the 401k plan, you need to report it properly on your income taxes.
-Add the amount of money withheld from your 401k plan cash out to any other federal income tax withholding and report the total on line 61.
-You can find the federal income taxes withheld on box 4 of your Form 1099-R. You can find federal income tax withholding for your job on your Form W-2.
+When you file taxes, report your 401k plan distribution on your Form 1040 tax return.
+This amount adds to your taxable income for the year.
+The early withdrawal penalty is in addition to, and does not replace, the income taxes on the distribution.
+Add the amount of money withheld from your 401k plan cash out to any other federal income tax withholding and report the total to the IRS.
+You can find the federal income taxes withheld on your Form 1099-R, which you will receive from your former employer along with other tax forms.
+You can find federal income tax withholding for your job on your Form W-2.

 - IRS.gov: Form 5329 Instructions

-- IRS Form 1040
+- IRS: Form 1099-R

 - IRS.
 “What if I Withdraw Money From My IRA?”
 Accessed July 7, 2020.